 What matters to you?
 It's time for meaningful new ways of being and doing across generations, looking to the future while learning from the past.

-As all ages come together to support mutual wellbeing and making a difference, this is about YOU – Young and Old United in 1 world with more than
+As all generations come together to support mutual wellbeing and making a difference, this is about YOU – Young and Old United in 1 world with more than

-The 7-Generation initiative starting in Markham is rippling out globally at an important moment in time when we're all facing uncertainty – from the pandemic and climate change to equity and financial security.
+The 7-Generation initiative in Markham is rippling out at an important moment in time when we're all facing uncertainty – from climate change to the economy.

 There's comfort, insight, and power in this ability to connect more generations than ever before.
 Anthropologist Margaret Mead found that these kinds of connections between generations are "essential for the mental health and stability of nations."

 The 7-Generation initiative celebrates people and place in the context of lifetimes across generations.

 7-Generation Markham is serving as a glocal (local connected to global) leader for the "Greater Tkaronto (Toronto) Bioregion" (GTB).
 Bioregionalism recognizes that we are grounded in place, specifically our bioregion.
 The GTB has been chosen to be part of the newly-created global Bioregional Network.
 This is about social regeneration (generations in community) and ecological regeneration (community in bioregion) – a new way to be and do for the long-term wellbeing of all generations.

 Generations, together with community leaders, researchers, and thinkers, are exploring seven broad themes: